AmigaPorts/SDL/docs/README-amigaos4.md

 About SDL_Renderers
 ================================================================================

 A renderer is a subsystem that can do 2D drawing.
-There are 3 renderers: software, OpenGL ES 2.0 and compositing.
+There are 4 renderers: software, OpenGL, OpenGL ES 2.0 and compositing.

 Software renderer is always available.
 This is the slowest option but emulator users may need to use this one.

+OpenGL renderer uses Mesa.

 OpenGL ES 2.0 renderer uses ogles2.library (and Warp3D Nova).